medikoo/type/README.md

 ### Prototype

-_Prototype_ is assumed to be some constructor's `prototype` property
+Some constructor's `prototype` property

 #### `prototype/is`

+Confirms if given object is a _prototype_

 ```javascript
 const isPrototype = require("type/prototype/is");